 - The domain of module identifiers.

-- Whether a PATH is supported by the module loader.
+- Whether a PATH is supported by the module loader for resolving module identifiers.